tricko93/mastering-git/README.md

   - **Bisecting:** Use `git bisect` to identify the commit that introduced a bug by binary searching through commit history.

-## Motivation stats generated using ChatGPT
+## Motivation Stats Generated Using ChatGPT

 1. **Basic Proficiency (1-2 weeks)**